-- 1.1 The contact details of the Buyer's Data Protection Officer are: - 1.2 The contact details of the Supplier's Data Protection Officer are:

-1.4 Any such further instructions shall be incorporated into this Schedule.
+- 1.1 The contact details of the Buyer's Data Protection Officer are: [redacted] - 1.2 The contact details of the Supplier's Data Protection Officer are: [redacted] - 1.3 The Processor shall comply with any further written instructions with respect to processing by the Controller. - 1.4 Any such further instructions shall be incorporated into this Schedule.